I’ve been wondering: Will Using a Toddler Visual Schedule Reduce Tantrums?

 I am planning to make a schedule for morning through nap-time and then reset it if needed for the afternoon.
 For us, the first half of the day is more structured.
 But please use this schedule however it works for you!

-How to Make Your Free Visual Schedule
+How to Make Your Free Visual Schedule with Icons

 - Print (I like to use card stock but if you laminate with thick plastic, you can use regular paper too!)